kaantoprakk/roulette-animation/README.md

 ## Getting understand the codes

-I wrote the informations of codes to roulette.js files.
+I wrote the informations of codes to roulette.js file.
 I think  thats  enough.

 ## When is the new version